-I was one of 18 artists asked to create a mosaic to commemorate the lives lost in the horrific mass shooting at the Tree of Life Synagogue in Pittsburgh PA in 2018.
+It was an honor to be one of 18 artists asked to create a mosaic to commemorate the lives lost in the mass shooting at the Tree of Life Synagogue in Pittsburgh PA in 2018.

-My design centers on the word LIFE, CHAI in Hebrew, which is also the numerical equivalent of 18, a powerful & ritualistic number in the jewish tradition.
-I created the design, a simplified version of the tree of life, to iinclude eleven branches, each topped with a golden leaf, to commemorate the eleven lives lost in the incident.
+My design centers on the word LIFE, CHAI in Hebrew.
+It is also the numerical equivalent of 18, a powerful & ritualistic number in the jewish tradition.
+I created a simplified version of the tree of life, to include eleven branches, each topped with a golden leaf, to commemorate the eleven lives lost in that horrific incident.

 On a more personal note, my father's name, Chaim, is derived from the same root.
-As a first generation American, daughter of a holocaust survivor, I grew up with a keen awareness of anti-semitism, always trying my best to eradicate hatred and bigotry from my own life.
-It is an honor to contribute to this project.
+As a first generation American, daughter of a holocaust survivor, I grew up with a keen awareness of anti-semitism, always striving to eradicate hatred and bigotry from my own life.
+It is an honor to a part of this memorial.

 L'Chaim - To Life!